plappi/Milo/_posts/2019-7-5-carousel.md

 I recommend
-their conference for those interested in natural resources and mathematical modeling, and for those who agree that policy advices for the improved management our resources are best drawn together with other disciplines.
+their conference for those interested in natural resources and mathematical modeling, and for those who agree that policy advices for the improved management of our resources are best drawn together with other disciplines.

-Oh, and to avoid any misunderstandings, that's Montreal, not Turku, in the cover image... (but I like both!)
+Oh, and to avoid any misunderstandings, that's Montreal, not Turku, in the cover image... (but I like them both!)